dylandoamaral/qush/README.md

 you can also add several **tags** into that command

+### The flag -H or --help

+show the helper of acp.

+it also can help you to see what is the current preset used by acp.

 ### The flag -S or --source

 the flag allow you to add only several source files inside the commit.